Dates & Prices

 Day 4

 ShekiAfter breakfast, head to Nij village, a settlement of the Udi people who are the direct descendants of ancient Caucasian Albanians.
 Most the world’s surviving Udi people call Nij home, giving the community a unique culture.
-Arrive and take a stroll through the local bazaar, stopping for tea and perhaps a chat with the locals.
-Suitably refreshed, head to the unassuming site of a significant church.
+Visit the unassuming site of a significant church and a local museum of Udi Culture.
 The Albanian Church (as it’s known colloquially) is a source of pride and heritage for the local Udi community.
 Continue to Sheki afterwards and enjoy a free evening.

 Meals: Breakfast -